AlgoMathITMO/public-transport-network/README.md

 Analysis of public transportation systems using network science.

-***

-## Raw data origin
+## Raw data

 The data used in this repo is that of St. Petersburg, Russia.
-There are 3 files containing raw data:
+There are 2 files containing raw data:

-* `data/raw/spb_stops.csv` - data on public transport stops and stations (bus, trolley, tram).
-Downloaded from [this page](http://data.gov.spb.ru/opendata/7830001067-transport_station/).
 * `data/raw/spb_routes.csv` - data on public transport routes (bus, trolley, tram).
 Downloaded from [this page](http://data.gov.spb.ru/opendata/7830001067-routes_transport/).
 * `data/raw/spb_osm.json.zip` - various data from [OpenStreetMap](https://www.openstreetmap.org/).
 Downloaded via [Overpass API](https://overpass-turbo.eu/) using the following query:
 ```